9 Tips For Building Children's Ministry Volunteer Teams

 It seems that everyone within our church communities fall into one of three categories.

-• Thirdly, everyone else, the majority of the church body.
+Everyone else, the majority of the church body.

 Parents as Primary Spiritual Leaders

 Let’s take the second category – Parents.
-It has been argued that parents (especially parents of preschoolers) are with their children all the rest of the week and it should not fall upon them to be on the Children’s Ministry team, rather they should be free to enjoy an hour of spiritual input in an adult-only space.
-Having had four kids of my own, I have great sympathy for this argument, raising children is a long tireless journey with little respite, but this view is floored.
+It has been argued that parents (especially parents of preschoolers) are with their children all the rest of the week and it should not fall upon them to be on the children’s ministry team, rather they should be free to enjoy an hour of spiritual input in an adult-only space.
+Having had four kids of my own, I have great sympathy for this argument, raising children is a long, tireless journey with little respite, but this view is floored.

 Actually, it should fall upon us, as parents, to be the primary spiritual leader of the children that God has entrusted to us.
 The biblical mandate is clear.
 Parenting is a divine responsibility and should be our first priority.
-As parents we shouldn’t delegate this privilege to Children’s Leaders.
+As parents we shouldn’t delegate this privilege to children’s leaders.

 To join in with the ministry that is being offered to our children means we are able to engage more deeply with our children’s spiritual journey.
 We should seek to walk alongside our children as they engage with their church friends, we should observe a wider spirituality modelled to our children by others and we should join with them in their worship and Bible readings.

-I would advocate that parents should be regularly (not weekly, but perhaps every 4-6 weeks) on a Children’s Ministry team where they get to invest in the spiritual life of their children and their children’s friends.
+I would advocate that parents should be regularly (not weekly, but perhaps every 4-6 weeks) on a children’s ministry team where they get to invest in the spiritual life of their children and their children’s friends.
 Whilst this might seem exhausting, I promise you this will not be something you regret in the long run.

-One large city church struggled so much to find willing Children’s Leaders that they populated the rota entirely with parents.
+One large city church struggled so much to find willing children’s leaders that they populated the rota entirely with parents.
 Whilst there was lots of grumbling at first, what began to happen was whole-life discipleship for the family.
 Take home sheets were read, memory verses remembered, children’s songs sung at home because the parents knew them from Sunday!
 This church raised up a generation of families who loved and served God together.

 The Wider Church Community

 Now, the third category.
 Everyone else!
 So often we hear that it takes a village to raise a child.
-Well, the church is our village and boy, do we need spiritual Aunties, Uncles and Grandparents to join in the godly pursuit of raising spiritually vibrant children!
+Well, the church is our village and boy, do we need spiritual Aunts, Uncles and Grandparents to join in the godly pursuit of raising spiritually vibrant children!

-Imagine a church community who so seriously took their responsibility to invest in the next generation that they all contributed to this ministry.
+Imagine a church community who took their responsibility to invest in the next generation so seriously that they all contributed to this ministry.
 Now, let me get this clear, I am not advocating for us to muster up the same calling or gifting of those in the first category.
-We can’t all be talented, up front Children’s Leaders, but we can come to this role with the unique gifts and assets that God has given each one of us.
+We can’t all be talented, up front children’s leaders, but we can come to this role with the unique gifts and assets that God has given each one of us.

-Everyone Has A Part To Play
+Everyone Has a Part to Play

-To run an effective Children’s Ministry we are going to need everyone to bring their gifts and to use them.
+To run an effective children’s ministry we are going to need everyone to bring their gifts and to use them.
 Do you have the gift of administration?
-Then help draw up the rota!
+Then help draw up the rota.
 Are you good at praying?
-Then show the children how to pray and hear from God?
+Then show the children how to pray and hear from God.
 Are you a gifted musician?
 Then please share your gifts with the children, not just the adults.
 Do you go to a dance class, or love painting?
-Then join a team and enjoy relating to the children through the arts?
-Do you have a gentle heart and can’t think about doing anything upfront?
+Then join a team and enjoy relating to the children through the arts.
+Do you have a gentle heart and can’t think about doing anything up front?
 Then sit with the shy child and listen to them.
-Are you good at DIY, then offer to mend any broken equipment?
+Are you good at DIY?
+Then offer to mend any broken equipment.
 Do you have the gift of evangelism?
-Then teach the children how to share their faith?
+Then teach the children how to share their faith.
 Are you a manager at work?
-Then use these skills to lead the children in their games time?
+Then use these skills to lead the children in their games time.
 Do you have arms that could hold a crying baby and share with them God’s peace?
 Then you are already equipped to bring your small offering and ask God to multiply it.

-RaiseUp Faith allows us to have quality control over the material that is being presented yet gives enormous freedom to the teams who lead.
+RaiseUpFaith allows us to have quality control over the material that is being presented, yet gives enormous freedom to the teams who lead.
 We can introduce circus skills and baking, football sessions, Russian language lessons and reading corners dependant on who is willing to come and share their time.

-When we all see ourselves as the body of Christ, playing our part, taking seriously our mandate to ‘tell the next generation the praiseworthy deeds of the Lord’ (Psalm 145.4) then our Children’s Ministry will thrive.
+When we all see ourselves as the body of Christ, playing our part, taking seriously our mandate to ‘tell the next generation the praiseworthy deeds of the Lord’ (Psalm 145.4) then our children’s ministry will thrive.

 The one caveat to this, is for us to be thorough in our vetting process.
 Please don’t be naïve when it comes to Child Protection and appropriate checks.
 There will be some people in your church community who should not ever be working with children, and they should be given the appropriate support to ensure this remains the case.

-One significant shift adults need to make, is from thinking that God can only be found in the refined, serious place of Bible teaching and worship where the adults dwell.
-If we readjust our thinking into understanding that God is joyful and life-giving, and sensory and raw, then we approach Children’s Ministry with wonder and excitement that He can meet us in these new experiences.
-Jesus in Matthew 18.3 explains that unless we become like little children, we cannot enter the Kingdom of God!
-Maybe our time within the Children’s Ministry will enable us to learn from them, not just the other way around!
+One significant shift adults need to make is from thinking that God can only be found in the refined, serious place of Bible teaching and worship where the adults dwell.
+If we readjust our thinking into understanding that God is joyful and life-giving, and sensory and raw, then we approach children’s ministry with wonder and excitement that He can meet us in these new experiences.
+Jesus in Matthew 18:3 explains that unless we become like little children, we cannot enter the Kingdom of God!
+Maybe our time within the children’s ministry will enable us to learn from them, not just the other way around!

-9 tips to invest in and cultivate an effective Children’s Ministry Team
+9 Tips to Invest In and Cultivate an Effective Children’s Ministry Team

-1. Create a Space.
+1. Create a space.

 Create a space for everyone to bring their assets.
-Don’t compare yourself with others, but ask God what can you offer that he can multiply to bless the Children’s Ministry.
+Don’t compare yourself with others, but ask God what can you offer that he can multiply to bless the children’s ministry.

 2. Have clear rules.